Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy

-{\em Multi-mode vibronic mixing in exciton basis --} In contrast to WSCP, the bare excitonic splitting of SP is of the order of the typical vibrational frequencies of the intra-pigment modes and the resulting redistribution of oscillator strengths and shifts of optical lines are much more difficult to predict.
+{\bf Multi-mode vibronic mixing in exciton basis}.
+In contrast to WSCP, the bare excitonic splitting of SP is of the order of the typical vibrational frequencies of the intra-pigment modes and the resulting redistribution of oscillator strengths and shifts of optical lines are much more difficult to predict.
 To qualitatively estimate these effects, we consider second-order perturbation theory starting from the full Hamiltonian $H=H_{e}+H_{v}+H_{e-v}$ in the single-exciton manifold.
-In that case, the vibronic mixing is induced by the relative motion of the intra-pigment modes with identical frequency $\omega_k$, described by $b_k = (b_{1,k} - b_{2,k})/\sqrt{2}$, as the center of mass motion, described by $B_{k}=(b_{1,k} + b_{2,k})/\sqrt{2}$, merely induces the homogeneous broadening of absorption lineshapes without affecting exciton dynamics (see section I of the SI).
+In that case, the vibronic mixing is induced by the relative motion of the intra-pigment modes with identical frequency $\omega_k$, described by $b_k = (b_{1,k} - b_{2,k})/\sqrt{2}$, as the center of mass motion, described by $B_{k}=(b_{1,k} + b_{2,k})/\sqrt{2}$, merely induces the homogeneous broadening of absorption line shapes without affecting exciton dynamics (see Supplementary Note 1).
 Hence, we can discard the center-of-mass part of the total Hamiltonian to find $H=H_0 + H_I$ where

 with $H_v=\sum_{k}\omega_k b_{k}^{\dagger}b_k$, and

 Here $\theta=\tan^{-1}[2V/(\varepsilon_1-\varepsilon_2)]$, while $\sigma_x = |E_+\rangle\langle E_-| + |E_-\rangle\langle E_+|$ and $\sigma_z = |E_+\rangle\langle E_+| - |E_-\rangle\langle E_-|$ are the Pauli matrices in the exciton basis.
 The Hamiltonian $H_0$ is diagonalised by the polaron transformation in the exciton basis, $U=\ket{E_+}\bra{E_+}D_\theta + \ket{E_-}\bra{E_-}D_\theta^\dagger$ with $D_\theta =\exp[\cos(\theta)\sum_k\sqrt{s_k/2}(b_k^\dagger-b_k)]$.
 For typical HR factors of PPCs, of the order of $s_k\lesssim 0.01$, the vibronic mixing is dominated by contributions from the single vibrational excitation subspace where it leads to eigenstates of $H$ of the form